Malinin88/SaratovJS/README.md

-The following guide is a part of README for React-Starter-Kit.
+The following guide is a part of README from React-Starter-Kit.
 Check here to get full reference: https://github.com/kriasoft/react-starter-kit

 ## How to Build